lmcrean/tributary/docs/docs/diagrams/network_calls/README.md

 - [Save Job Listing](./save_job_listing.md) - How job listings are saved and processed
 - [Create Keyword](./create_keyword.md) - How keywords are created and counted

+## MVP Focus

+The current diagrams focus on the core MVP functionality:
+- Keyword tracking and counting
+- Job listing management
+- Real-time updates of keyword mentions

+Status categorization (have/learning/need) and color coding have been intentionally omitted from the MVP documentation to maintain focus on the essential counting feature.

 ## Diagram Conventions

 - All diagrams use the same dark theme for consistency